eBay/tsv-utils/docs/Performance.md

 ## 2018 Benchmark Summary

 The table below summarizes the results of the 2018 benchmark study.
-It shows the top-3 results from all the tests.
+It shows the top-3 tools from each test.
 Times are in seconds.
-The tsv-utils tools are shown in _italics_.
-(With the exception of *csv2tsv*, tsv-utils tools names begin with the `tsv-` prefix.)
+The tsv-utils tools are in _italics_.
+(Except for *csv2tsv*, tsv-utils tool names start with "tsv-".)

 The benchmarks are described in detail in the [Comparative Benchmark Study](#comparative-benchmark-study) and the [2017](comparative-benchmarks-2017.md) and [2018](comparative-benchmarks-2018.md) comparative benchmark reports.
-These reports include goals, methodology, details for reproducing results, caveats, conclusions, etc.
+These reports include goals, methodology, test details, caveats, conclusions, etc.

-### Top-3 tools in each benchmark
+### Top three tools in each benchmark

 | Benchmark                     | Platform | 1st             |  Time | 2nd          |  Time | 3rd          |  Time |
 |-------------------------------|----------|-----------------|------:|--------------|------:|--------------|------:|